FederatedAI/FATE/doc/federatedml_component/shap.md

 ## Hetero and Homo Tree SHAP

 Unlike KernelSHAP which is an approximation method, TreeSHAP is specifically designed for tree algorithms.
-In tree models, ewe can estimate the model expected output without reference vector, given a certain feature set *S*.
+In tree models, we can estimate the model expected output without reference vector, given a certain feature set *S*.
 The model expected output can be computed as:

 ![Figure 3: SHAP](../images/TreeSHAP_algo1.png)